-If you have access to a personal computer and a modem, you can also get many forms and publications electronically.
-See How To Get Forms and Publications in your income tax package for details.
+If you have access to a personal computer and modem, you also can get many forms and publications electronically.
+See Quick and Easy Access to Tax Help and Forms in your income tax package for details.

-Asking tax questions.
-You can call the IRS with your tax question Monday through Friday during regular business hours.
-Check your telephone book for the local number or you can call 1-800-829-1040.
+Tax questions.
+You can call the IRS with your tax questions.
+Check your income tax package or telephone book for the local number, or you can call 1-800-829-1040.

-Telephone help for hearing-impaired persons.
-If you have access to TDD equipment, you can call 1-800-829-4059 with your tax questions or to order forms and publications.
+TTY/TDD equipment.
+If you have access to TTY/TDD equipment, you can call 1-800-829-4059 to ask tax questions or to order forms and publications.
 See your income tax package for the hours of operation.